themajashurka/sveltekit-polling/README.md

 }, 1000);
 ```

-However, sveltekit has its own logic about when a load function needs to be invoked, and in certain scenarios calling `invalidate` causes dependecy tracking to kick in, so you could end up rerunning more load functions that you ultimately want.
+However, sveltekit has its own logic about when a load function needs to be invoked, and in certain scenarios calling `invalidate` causes dependecy tracking to kick in, so you could end up rerunning more load functions than you ultimately want.

 Invalidating a whole page could cause unnecessary strain on the server by recalculating unchanging properties.
 Maybe you don't need to invalidate all properties returned by a load function, just a portion of it.

+Taking advantage of the independency of `+server` endpoints, polling can be done with them easily.

 # Usage

-Populate your page with a load function
+Populate your page with a `load` function

 ```js
 export const load = async () => {